 Unfortunately, pre-made templates are too generic in the sense that they’re offered by an email marketing tool to all its buyers.
 So, it’s best you personalize it to make it specific to your business.

 You can do that by:

-Caution: We do not recommend making any changes to color and design if you do not have experience in basic graphic designing.
+We don’t recommend making any changes to color and design if you don’t have experience in basic graphic design.
 You may end up with an unpresentable email template!
 Remember, visual aesthetics are a priority.

-Alternatively, you can code your own HTML email template.
+Alternatively, you can code your own HTML cold email outreach template.
 It’s a one-time investment, but it’s going to be 10x more impactful as compared to generic pre-made templates.

 Custom templates allow you to use colors, fonts and other visual elements specific to your business.
 This will help your audience pick you out from the crowd and instantly recognize you as soon as they open your emails.

 It will directly help your branding and marketing, and contribute to building familiarity and a relationship with your recipients.

 A survey highlights that 49% of people would like to receive emails from their favorite brands on a weekly basis.
 So, if you manage to build a relationship with your readers and send them weekly branded emails, your email marketing will have 3x the intended impact.

 For example, an avid reader of the HubSpot blog relates well to fonts and designs used by the company.
 They’d likely stay and read an email from the company because they recognize and relate with it.

 Check out these transactional email examples to close more deals.